-Naruto Best Hit Collection is a nine track CD that includes the first four opening themes and the first five ending themes of the Naruto television anime series.
-This CD was released in Japan in 2004, and has not been released in North America.
+Naruto Best Hit Collection is a nine-track CD that includes the first four opening themes and the first five ending themes of the Naruto anime series.

 Naruto Best Hit Collection

 Release Date: November 17, 2004